jamesabrannan/OldPhoneKeypad/README.md

 # IronOldPhoneKeypad

 IronOldPhoneKeypad is a simple C# class library that converts old mobile phone keypad input sequences into text output.
-The project also includes a minimal ASP.NET Core REST API demo showing how the library can be integrated into a web application.
+The project also includes a minimal ASP.NET Core REST API demo showing how the library can be integrated into a REST API application.

 ## Installation